 This paper focuses on fertility clinics that become part of a fertility chain.
-A fertility chain represents a group of clinics that are owned by or affiliated with a single for-profit corporation that is either publicly traded or receives investment from PE firms.13 In these chains, fertility clinics are connected to a fertility parent company, as depicted in Figure 2.
+A fertility chain represents a group of clinics that are owned by or affiliated with a single for-profit corporation.13 In these chains, fertility clinics are connected to a fertility parent company, as depicted in Figure 2.
 In acquisitions, the fertility parent company acquires, owns, and directly manages the assets of the fertility clinic.14 In affiliations, the clinic signs a contract with the fertility chain for select management services and capital or financing options.
 For example, a clinic may affiliate with a chain to receive access to marketing and patient engagement services.
 The contracts may resemble outsourcing agreements in which the parent company has no ownership stake or may be structured as joint ventures in which the parent company has a partial ownership stake.
 The commonality of these affiliations is that the clinic owners maintain greater control of clinic operations than in an acquisition.
 Some corporate entities pursue a mix of ownership structures, while others focus more exclusively on acquisitions or affiliations.

 Fertility chains often receive external investment from PE firms.
 PE firms invest in chains in two ways.
 They can either acquire a pre-existing fertility chain to help finance further growth or invest in a renowned clinic to establish that clinic as the new fertility parent company of a chain (Zoeller, Muller, and Janiga 2020).
-In Section 3.1 we will provide more details on the characteristics of fertility chains.
+In Section 3.1, we provide more details on the characteristics of fertility chains.